JavierSopesens/wordle-solver/README.txt

-	Glossary ---------> contains the words and the functions to reduce the list until find the hidden word Match ------------> dataclass with letter and value as parameter Suggester --------> used to suggest the better next word to use
+	Glossary ---------> contains the words and the functions to reduce the list until find the hidden word Match ------------> dataclass with letter and value as parameter Suggester --------> used to suggest the better next word to use Word -------------> used to check if words contain certain letters, position of that letter and if has repeated letters

 glossary -------------> contains documents to play in differents LANGUAGES
 	es ---------------> glossary in spanish